JuanMaParraU/a2a-mcp-langgraph-agent-local/README.md

 - **tmux** (for running multiple services)
 - **macOS, Linux, or Windows with WSL**

+Whilst, the code can entirely run in CPU, it is recommended some sort of GPU accelarator for better experience (reduce latency).
+This implementation has been tested with commercial-grade solutions; M1, M3, RTX.
 ### Step 1: Install Dependencies

 **Install tmux:**